AnnaWijetunga/book-selector-CLI/notes.md

 Do this upon each milestone or in my, after each significant update, so I can build this darn habit!

 Man I tell you what - there's never a missed opportunity to learn something new here.
 WOOF.

+8) [Get real data] My user interface is essentially ready!
+Let's exchange our fake hard-coded data for the real stuff.

+So, what does it mean when a user selects a book?
+What is a book?

+A book has a title.
+A book has a summary.
+A book has a link to get more information.

+We need an object, which has these properties.

+@books = BookSelector::Book.all

+Book class method call all books that returns a bunch of books.

+An object, called Book that has a class method called all that should return these books.

+This is what I want - now how to get it?